 How Do You Introduce Someone In An Email Example?

 Introduce both parties and tell them why they should meet.
-Be brief and to the point, but also provide accurate context for the intro.
+Be brief and to the point, but provide accurate context for the intro.

 The best way to do it is to start with “Introduction:” or “Intro:”.
 It’s self-explanatory and catches the eye quickly